tayla-orsmond/gendac-proficiency-assessment/README.md

 ## Running unit tests

+Unit tests are available for the `confirm-dialog` and `product-details` components.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-Due to time constraints, only a few unit tests have been written for this project.
-The tests can be found in the each component's respective `.spec.ts` file.
+Due to time constraints, only a few basic unit tests have been written for this project.
+The tests can be found in the each component's respective `.spec.ts` file in their respective folders.